-What are the Children’s & Teen Choice Book Awards and how can young readers vote?
+What are the Kids' Book Choice Awards and how can young readers vote?

-Tools to share finalists, voting, and more.
-2020 tools to come in the summer/fall.
+Tools to share nominees, finalists, voting, and more.
+2021 voting is open.

-Resources for voting on the 2020 finalists.
-Voting is open!
+Resources for voting on the 2021 finalists.
+Voting for winners is open!

 See all the winners and finalists, from 2008 to today.